 How to reach Spiti Valley?

 How to go to Spiti Valley by air?

 If you fly to Chandigarh or Bhuntar, you will have to come to Manali or Shimla to take a taxi to Kaza.
-You might not find any private taxi in Chandigarh and Bhuntar that drives you until Kaza (for the expert drivers who drive on the road to Spiti are from Spiti itself and they start their trips from Manali or Shimla).
+Finding a private taxi in Chandigarh and Bhuntar that goes until Kaza could be hard, if not impossible.
+Because the drivers who drive to Spiti are from Spiti itself, and they start their trips from Manali or Shimla.

 To see how to reach Spiti from Manali and Shimla, see the upcoming sections.

 How to go to Spiti Valley by land?
 How to arrange for a Spiti road trip?

 Drive from Shimla or Manali up to Kaza, the capital of Spiti.